gilbarbara/react-spotify-web-playback/README.md

 The initial volume for the player.
 It's not used for external devices.

 **locale** `Locale`
-The strings used for aria-label/title
+The strings used for aria-label/title attributes.

 <details>
   <summary>Type Definition</summary>